VENTURE CAPITALIST – TAMPA BAY AREA WANTS YOU

 ❏ Today I’m speaking on Venture Capitalist – Tampa Bay Area Wants You.

 I spent over 30 years in Silicon Valley.
-Most of my time there was spent founding, co-founding or in executive roles.
-Silicon Valley is home to many Startup Incubators and Accelerators.
-Their job is to help identify the next “big thing” and the “teams” that can make it happen.
+Most of my time there was spent founding, co-founding, or in executive roles.
+Silicon Valley is home to many startup incubators and accelerators.
+Their job is to help identify the next “big thing” and the “teams” to make it happen.

-In late June of 2015, my wife and I decided it was time for a change.
-We decided to move to my birth state of Florida.
+In late June 2015, my wife and I decided it was time for a change.
+We decided to move to my birth state, Florida.

-I now help at a Tampa FL high technology accelerator and am working with over a dozen startups.
-My startup, Idea To Growth LLC, I started here in early 2017.
+I now work at a high-tech accelerator with over a dozen startups in Tampa, FL.
+My startup, Idea To Growth LLC, started here in early 2017.

 Growth of an Investment City or Area

-Over the years, I found that not every hot idea or team lives or wants to in Silicon live Valley.
-Venture capitalists have discovered this also.
+Over the years, I found that only some hot ideas or teams live or want to live in Silicon Valley.
+Venture capitalists have also discovered this.
 There are great ideas and potential founders in every part of the world.
-Often, they usually want to stay where they started the company.
+Often, they want to stay where they started the company.

 One of the challenges for bright and hard-working startup founders is getting help in their local communities to get their young companies off on the “right foot.”
-This “help” in most cities usually starts in the form of MeetUp groups.
+This “help” in most cities usually starts with MeetUp groups.

-Later, Incubators and Accelerators, both non-profit and for-profit form.
-These provide the much need coaching.
-Mentors help get startups the knowledge needed not to make the big mistakes that can often sink young companies.
+Later, incubators and accelerators, both non-profit and for-profit, are formed.
+These provide much-needed coaching.
+Mentors help startups get the knowledge needed to avoid making the big mistakes that can often sink young companies.

-Next, a network of high-net-worth investors often referred to as Angel or Seed investors, become aware of the startups and begin making small investments.
+Next, a network of high-net-worth investors, often called Angel or “seed” investors, become aware of the startups and begin making small investments.
 These investments are usually in the range of $5000 to USD 25K.
 A few of these investments pay off, but the majority do not.

-One solution to the low success rate of Angel Investors is to pool their investment dollars.
-They do this by forming a fund and invest in some companies together.
-A group of high-net-worth individuals will get together and create a Micro VC Fund.
-This type of pooling of assets allows a single investor to invest in 10-30 companies over the 10-year fund life.
+One solution to the low success rate of angel investors is to pool their investment dollars.
+They do this by forming a fund and investing in some companies together.
+A group of high-net-worth individuals will create a Micro VC Fund.
+This type of pooling of assets allows a single investor to invest in 10–30 companies over the 10-year fund life.
 The math says group investments are more likely to have a positive return on investment versus random single financial placements.

 The Next Challenge: Easy Access to Big Money

-Once a startup is making some money, they usually need a significant injection of “gas” to accelerate.
-This “gas” comes in the form of millions of dollars of investment monies.
+Once a startup makes money, it usually needs a significant injection of “gas” to accelerate.
+This “gas” comes from millions of dollars of investment money.
 Once a young company gains significant traction, it must accelerate growth.
-If they don’t rapidly grow, they risk being “copy-catted” by another company with greater financial resources.
-Avoiding being copy-catted is where access to “big capital” is critical.
-The challenge is how to get quick and easy access to significant capital?
+If they don’t rapidly grow, they risk being “copycatted” by another company with more substantial financial resources.
+Avoiding being copycatted is where access to “big capital” is critical.
+The challenge is how to get quick and easy access to significant capital.

 A recent analysis of the flow of investment dollars has shown that approximately 40% of the Venture Capital invested dollars come from Silicon Valley.
-The next most significant area is New York City, followed by Boston and Los Angeles, accounting for the next 25%.
-It thins out pretty quick after that with Washington DC, San Diego CA, Seattle WA, Dallas-Fort TX, Chicago IL, Atlanta GA, Philadelphia PA, Austin TX, Denver CO, making up the next 17%.
-Each of these cities has between 1% and 4% of the total dollars invested.
+New York City is the next most significant area.
+Boston and Los Angeles, accounting for the next 25%.
+It thins out quickly, with Washington, DC; San Diego, CA; Seattle, WA; Dallas-Fort, TX; Chicago, IL; Atlanta, GA; Philadelphia, PA; Austin, TX; and Denver, CO, making up the next 17%.
+Each city has invested between 1% and 4% of the total dollars.
 No other town broke 1%.

 Ways to Fix the Access to Big Money

 So what’s a city or region outside of these areas to do to help their local startups?
-Your local Incubator or Accelerator wants to attract local mentors who have personal VC contacts in Silicon Valley.
+Your local incubator or accelerator wants to attract local mentors with personal VC contacts in Silicon Valley.
 These mentors can use their Silicon Valley contacts to make warm introductions and help set up face-to-face meetings.

-You can push for existing VC’s to establish a satellite office in your area.
-Getting a satellite is all but impossible until your city has had “exits” with multi-hundred million plus USD valuations.
+You can push existing VCs to establish a satellite office in your area.
+Getting a satellite office is impossible until your city has had “exits” with multi-hundred million plus USD valuations.
 It took Silicon Valley 30 years to be what it is today.
-Your city or region doesn’t want to take that long!
+Your city or region only wants to take that short time!

-Using your Mentors is a great first start and one that every incubator and accelerator must do.
-Your Mentors can help get you off the ground, but most Mentors are part-time volunteers.
+Using your mentors is a significant first step that every incubator and accelerator must take.
+Your mentors can help get you off the ground, but most are part-time volunteers.
 Most put in 1-4 hours a month at best.
 Yes, even 1-4 hours is a huge help.
-But if you want your region to be “big” you have to try other ideas.
+But if you want your region to be “big,” you must try other ideas.

 I want to focus on one of these “other” ideas.